-London – A man wielding two knifes killed 4 people and injuring 40 others before being shot dead by officers.
-Prime Minister Theresa May condemned this act as a “sick and depraved terrorist attack”
+London – A man wielding two knives killed 4 people and injuring 40 others before being shot dead by officers.
+Prime Minister Theresa May condemned this act as a “sick and depraved terrorist attack.”

 The act happened on London’s Westminster Bridge where the assailant drove a car into pedestrians before stabbing a police officer inside the Parliament.

-The assailant was reported to conduct this act with two knifes and a car.
-While the knifes may be easily obtained, a car requires administrative work and a certain level of funding to be obtained.
+The assailant was reported to conduct this act with two knives and a car.
+While the knives may be easily obtained, a car requires administrative work and a certain level of funding to be obtained.
 Assuming that the car is not stolen, funds must be obtained from a source to finance the car.
-These funds can be obtained legally, for example, the assailant’s own salary, which is why terrorist financing is harder to track compared to money laundering.
+These funds can be obtained legally, for example, the assailant’s salary, which is why terrorist financing is harder to track compared to money laundering.

 The role of a Financial Crime Officer is now more important than ever, as they are the first level of defence in alerting their authorities for any suspicious activity in a potential account that may be used for money laundering or terrorist activity.
 The London Attack proves that a terrorist does not need a substantial amount of money to create serious casualties and inducing panic to members of the public around the world.